President Chris Wood

 As an ordained United Methodist pastor, President Wood served congregations in Illinois and Maryland from 1986 to 2000.
 He returned in 2000 to West Virginia to serve for six years as program and executive director of Mission West Virginia, Inc., an innovative and nationally recognized statewide non-profit organization that works to build capacity for community and faith-based organizations.
 Prior to serving at Wesley College, President Wood served from 2006-2009 as vice president for advancement at the University of Mount Olive in Mount Olive, North Carolina.

-The President and his spouse, Lisa Messinger Wood, also a Huntington native, have been married 29 years.
-They have two daughters, Lacey, 23, and Lexi, 18.
+The president and his spouse, Lisa Messinger Wood, also a Huntington native, have two daughters, Lacey and Lexi.
 Along with their new miniature schnauzer puppies, Hallie and Henry, the Wood family resides at Hearthstone, the Davis & Elkins College president’s home.